 Are LGBTQ people particularly susceptible to mental health issues?

-When you read personal stories such as that of Simon Dunn, you start to become a bit more aware that the resilience that we often associate with LGBTQ people isn’t foolproof.
-We can all have dark moments, and if your support networks miss the signals, then it’s easy to become a statistic, another queer person who didn’t make it.
+It’s fairly clear that the resilience that we often associate with LGBTQ people isn’t foolproof.
+We can all have dark moments.
+If your support networks miss the signals, it’s easy to become a statistic – another queer person who didn’t make it.

-The UK’s National Health Service – the NHS – confirms that their studies demonstrate that queer men experience higher levels of anxiety, depression, and suicidal feelings than heterosexual men.
+The UK’s National Health Service – the NHS – confirms that its studies demonstrate that queer men experience higher levels of anxiety, stress, depression, and suicidal feelings than heterosexual men.
 Rates of drug and alcohol misuse have also been found to be higher.

 According to the NHS, poor levels of mental health among gay and bisexual people have often been linked to experiences of homophobic discrimination and bullying.
 For some, other factors such as age, religion or ethnicity can further complicate mental distress